membraneframework-labs/ex_broadcaster/tutorial/1_building_multimedia_application_in_elixir.md

 Building a reliable broadcasting system is non-trivial.
-We will show, however, that a solid foundation can be written in Elixir with Membrane Framework — one that runs in production, utilizes GPU resources efficiently, and scales with demand.
+We will show, however, that a solid foundation can be written in Elixir with Membrane Framework — a production-ready one, that utilises GPU resources efficiently and scales with demand.

 Here is the plan: